This set of Engineering Chemistry Multiple Choice Questions & Answers (MCQs) focuses on “Wet Theory of Corrosion”.

-2. Which type of reaction occurs at anodic areas?
+2. Which type of reaction occurs in anodic areas?

-Explanation: Oxidation occurs at anodic areas.
-Oxidation means addition of oxygen or removal of hydrogen.
+Explanation: Oxidation occurs in anodic areas.
+Oxidation means the addition of oxygen or removal of hydrogen.

 Explanation: Rusting of iron in neutral aqueous solution of electrolyte occurs in the presence of oxygen with the evolution of hydrogen.
 Only hydrogen gas is evolved in this process.

 4. Where does corrosion occurs in the rusting of iron?

 Explanation: Corrosion occurs at anode but rust is deposited near cathode.

 5. Which of the following cathodic reaction does not occur due to release of electrons at the anode?

 Explanation: Oxygen absorption, hydrogen evolution and electroplating occur due to the release of electrons at the anode.